 A fresh coat of paint

 It may sound simplistic but a fresh coat of paint can make a big difference.
-Consider painting a feature wall in a bright colour to bring some energy to the room, or be bold and choose a colourful ceiling that really changes the atmosphere.
+Before starting the painting process, you need to ensure that the walls of the room should be free from any cracks, holes or undulation.
+The plaster of the walls needs to be intact and if this is not the case then, you may need to contact a plaster repair service provider, who can prepare the ground for painting.
+You may want to look at ‘Austin Plaster Repair‘ to get the necessary information about such firms.
+After the completion of repair works, you can consider painting a feature wall in a bright colour to bring some energy to the room, or be bold and choose a colourful ceiling that changes the atmosphere.
 Just a small amount of paint will suffice for highlights like dado rails, coving, skirting boards and window frames.
 A tasteful stencil can dramatically change the look of a plain wall.

 Wooden furniture can also be rejuvenated with a fresh coat of paint, and bright new handles on drawers can make them look like new.

 Bigger budget redecorating often involves purchasing a new carpet.
 If money is short, rugs are the way to go.
 Rag rugs can be made at home or old pieces of carpet can be cut into fashionable shapes like circles that will really stand out.